Orbiter/mflux-server/README.md

 ## Examples

 Here are two different client applications that use the server API.
-The first one is the default web-frontent which is available at `http://localhost:4030`
+The first one is the default web-frontend which is available at `http://localhost:4030`

 ![Screenshot of mflux Image Generator Web Front-end](clients/web-ui/screenshot.png)